 - For Classic VPN the remote peer IP address is the public IP address of the peer VPN gateway.

 - A gateway resource that you configure in Google Cloud for HA VPN that provides information to Google Cloud about your peer VPN gateway or gateways.
 Depending on the high-availability recommendations from your peer VPN gateway vendor, you can create an external VPN gateway resource for the different types of peer VPN gateways covered on the Topologies page.

 - A VPN tunnel connects two VPN gateways and serves as a virtual medium through which encrypted traffic is passed.
 Two VPN tunnels must be established to create a connection between two VPN gateways: Each tunnel defines the connection from the perspective of its gateway, and traffic can only pass once the pair of tunnels is established.
 A Cloud VPN tunnel is always associated with a specific Cloud VPN gateway resource.

-- As defined for GCP, a logical link between
+- As defined for Google Cloud, a logical link between

 Cloud VPN and peer VPN locations as identified by

 VpnGatewayresource at the peer end.
 A connection also includes all of the